 - 3. Select the camera you would to configure the settings for. - 4.
-Configure settings for: - Encoding Parameters: Select the encoding parameters, either Normal or Event. - Stream Type: Type of stream to record, either video & audio(only available for first 4-ch) or video. - Resolution: Select the resolution of the recording.
-The options include 4CIF, DCIF(only available for DS-7304HI-S), 2CIF, CIF and QCIF. - Bit Rate Type: Select either Variable or Constant bit rate. - Video Quality: Select the quality to record cameras at. - Frame Rate: Select recordings frame rate. - Max Bit Rate: Select or define custom maximum bit rate for recordings. - 5.
+Configure settings for: - Encoding Parameters: Select the encoding parameters, either Normal or Event. - Stream Type: Type of stream to record, either video or video & audio. - Resolution: Select the resolution of the recording.
+The options could include 4CIF, DCIF, 2CIF, CIF and QCIF. - Bit Rate Type: Select either Variable or Constant bit rate. - Video Quality: Select the quality to record cameras at. - Frame Rate: Select recordings frame rate. - Max Bit Rate: Select or define custom maximum bit rate for recordings. - 5.
 Click the Set button under More Settings.
 This will bring up another menu with more advance recording options, as shown in Figure 2.